 - Preparation/Evaluation Phase - Players are grouped with like-ability players for maximum growth.
-Players should not be cut. - Hockey Canada recommends 18 players per team. - Tiering can be done by team or by association to ensure skill-based balance. - No evaluation/selection during the off-season phase (March through August). - No evaluation/selection prior to the first week of school, or during the first week if it starts the week after Labour Day. - Where school starts prior to Labour Day, there must be four skates/ practices starting the week following Labour Day before evaluation/ selection commences. - Minimum of four practices/skill sessions prior to formal evaluation/ selection starting. - Minimum of three formal evaluation/selection sessions. - Recommend one skills session, one small-area games session, one cross-ice game.
+Players should not be cut. - Hockey Canada recommends 18 players per team. - Allows for four lines and two goaltenders (4 on 4). - Tiering can be done by team or by association to ensure skill-based balance. - No evaluation/selection during the off-season phase (March through August). - No evaluation/selection prior to the first week of school, or during the first week if it starts the week after Labour Day. - Where school starts prior to Labour Day, there must be four skates/ practices starting the week following Labour Day before evaluation/ selection commences. - Minimum of four practices/skill sessions prior to formal evaluation/ selection starting. - Minimum of three formal evaluation/selection sessions. - Recommend one skills session, one small-area games session, one half-ice game.

-Development Phase
+2. Development Phase